Curd Rice | Traditional Style | Temple Recipe | Daddojanam is a dish typically made in South Indian temples and served as prasadam.

 Tips and Suggestions by Mom Chef:-

-- If you use a pressure cooker to cook the rice then take one whistle more than the regular rice or if you cook it in any vessel or pan then overcook the rice.
+- If you use a pressure cooker to cook the rice then take one whistle more than those for the regular rice, or if you cook it in any vessel or pan, overcook the rice.

 - Use fresh curd, but if the curd is slightly sour, then you can add some more milk.

-- The curd and the milk proportions can be adjusted to suit your taste.
+- You can adjust the proportions of curd and milk to suit your taste.

-- To avoid the curd rice from turning sour during summers, milk is added.
+- Add milk to avoid the curd rice from turning sour during summers.

 - Adjust the spices as per the requirement.

-- You can also use it on the next day, as it has milk, it will not get hard or spoil.
+- You can also consume it, the next day, as it has milk, and so, it will not harden or spoil.